COMPSs

 COMP Superscalar (COMPSs) is a task-based programming model which aims to ease the development of applications for distributed infrastructures, such as large High-Performance Clusters (HPC), Clouds and Container managed clusters.
 PyCOMPSs is the Python binding of COMPSs.

-COMPSs provides a programming interface for the development of applications in Python/Java/C/C++, a runtime system that exploits the inherent parallelism of applications at execution time, and a rich ecosystem for the operation, monitoring, performance evaluation and integration with Jupyter/Jupyterlab.
+COMPSs provides a programming interface for the development of applications in Python/Java/C/C++/R, a runtime system that exploits the inherent parallelism of applications at execution time, and a rich ecosystem for the operation, monitoring, performance evaluation and integration with Jupyter/Jupyterlab.

 Provenance information can be useful for a number of things, including Governance, Reproducibility, Replicability, Traceability, or Knowledge Extraction, among others.
-In our case, we have initially targeted workflow provenance recording to enable users to publish research results obtained with COMPSs as artifacts that can be cited in scientific publications with their corresponding DOI, by using WorkflowHub.
-Both workflow provenance metadata and its publication in WorkflowHub enable the reproducibility of the workflows.
+Workflow Provenance enables users to publish research results obtained with COMPSs as artifacts that can be cited in scientific publications with their corresponding DOI, by using WorkflowHub or Zenodo using the RO-Crate InvenioRDM Deposit library.
+Both workflow provenance metadata and its publication in WorkflowHub/Zenodo enable the reproducibility of the workflows.

 Examples of COMPSs RO-Crates